50 Shades Whiter: How to find the Perfect Shade for Teeth Whitening.

 Unfortunately, dental work including crowns and fillings cannot be lightened during the procedure.
 It’s recommended if they are in a noticeable place to best choose a white shade that will blend it all.

 General rule of thumb

 Another way to discover the right shade for you besides incorporating the Vita Classic is by looking at the white of your eyes.
 Try picking a shade that resembles the whites of your eyes and obviate choosing a whiter shade.

 Picking the perfect shade for you is a process itself!
-We recommend seeing your dentist if you are thinking of teeth whitening but not sure of what shade of white you should pick.
+We recommend seeing your dentist if you are thinking of teeth whitening but not sure of what shade out of 50 shades of white teeth whitening you should pick.
 Allow your dental technician to offer you advice, provide effective custom shading and detailed information to further understand the colour matching process.
 This will ease any concerns or confusion about the process as both parties will be able to create a further understanding of the reconstruction.